 Think you might get cold along the way?
 Or are shorts not your thing?
 Leggings can solve both problems.
 True, you might have some fun trying to maneuver yourself into a pair of these bad boys, but they could be the saviour of your run.
 They act as a second skin thanks to their lightweight tight fit, helping to push the filthy water away from your skin - keeping you warmer after a quick dip in a sludge pit.
 The compression aspect is also great for your muscles, increasing blood flow and muscular power.

-At Tough Mudder, you will get wet, you will get muddy and your body won’t know what hit it, for that reason you will need a base layer.
+This is Tough Mudder, you will get wet, you will get muddy and your body won’t know what hit it, for that reason you will need a base layer.
 The constant switch from hot to cold and back to hot again after each obstacle can send your body into temperature shock.
 A base layer will keep your core ventilated and body temp regular leaving you free to focus on that next muddy slope.

 Keep this layer lightweight and comfortable.
 Try to go for something that leaves you mobile enough to run the race but practical enough to keep you warm when you’re battling through the rope swings, mud pits and fire rings.
 You know what works for you.